 How do we do that?

 We have a Product Backlog ordered mainly by ROI.
-So, what we want to do, if we can, is select some small stories (or maybe smaller ones than we have now), and find 20% of the work that gives us 80% of the BVPs.
+So, what we want to do, if we can, is select some small stories (or maybe smaller ones than we have now), and find 20% of the work (the story points) that gives us 80% of the BVPs.

 And, if you have ROI on each story, this task becomes much more visible to the PO.

-And if you can do this, then… Faster releases (less work).
+And if the PO and the Team learns do this, to think this way all the time, then good things happen.
+Faster releases (less work).
 Better releases (higher BV).
 Faster learning (due to faster releases).
 More learning about what BV really really is.
-More chances for the customers to tell you what they want, what they really really want, now that things have changed (these days, so much).
+(That is, even when they choose wrongly, there should be learning.)
+More chances for the customers to tell you what they want, what they really really want now that things have changed.

 OK, I tried to explain the ideas and practices quickly here; definitely incompletely.
 And also explain many of the interconnections and reasons why these things can be successful.

-And even snuck in some (probably) alternate ideas about what real success is.
+And even snuck in some alternate ideas about what real success is.

 It is incomplete.
 It probably requires you to think a lot.